Amsterdam/signals-weesp/README.md

-# signals-weesp
+# Signals Weesp

-Signals website for the municipality of Weesp
+Configuration repository of [Signals frontend](https://github.com/Amsterdam/signals-frontend) for the Weesp themed version of the application.